goethe-tcs/tcs.uni-frankfurt.de/content/positions.md

-Please compile your application (including a short research statement, CV, transcripts of grades, name and contact details of one or two references) as a single pdf file and e-mail it to tcs-applications@dlist.uni-frankfurt.de.
+Please compile your application (including a short research statement, CV, transcripts of grades, name and contact details of one or two references) as a single PDF file and e-mail it to tcs-applications@dlist.uni-frankfurt.de.
 If you have a thesis or thesis draft, please include that as well.
 Please indicate clearly whether you're applying for a PhD or a postdoc position.
 The application deadline is July 6, 2021, but candidates will be considered until the position is filled.